-called meeting in Thoreau NJM, Navajo Nation (NIM), at which a quorum was present, and the same I hereby certify that the forgoing resolution was duly considered by the Thoreau Chapter at a duly was passed by a vote of 24 in favor 0 opposed this 19th day of April, 2009.
-I ong Dr. Second: Challey Long Dr. Motion: Jnn
+I hereby certify that the forgoing resolution was duly considered by the Thoreau Chapter at a duly called meeting in Thoreau NM, Navajo Nation (NM), at which a quorum was present, and the same was passed by a vote of 24 in favor O opposed this 19th day of April, 2009.
+Motion: Jume Line S. Second: Challey Ling St.